Information and Registration

 Day Camp

-Day Camp is ideal for younger Scouts who are hungry for their first campout at Camp Drake and older scouts just want a one-day adventure.
+Day Camp is ideal for younger Scouts who are hungry for their first campout at Camp Drake, but older scouts who just want a one-day adventure will enjoy it too.
 It includes a full Saturday of activities with optional overnight camping on the (Friday) night prior.
-Day Camp is open to all Scouts.
-The activities include archery, bb gun shooting, slingshots, swimming, games, crafts, fishing, camping, and hiking, and each camp typically also features unique activities only at that camp.
+Day Camp is open to all ranks (Lion through Arrow of Light).
+Activities include archery, BB gun shooting, slingshots, swimming, games, crafts, fishing, camping, and hiking; also, each site typically features its own unique activities.
 A parent/guardian is required to attend Day Camp with their Scout.

-• Friday, 6:00pm -- Check-in for overnight campers, then evening activities
+- Friday, 6:00pm -- Check-in for overnight campers, followed by evening activities

 Pack 9 will ensure that all Scouts who want to go to Summer Camp will go to Summer Camp, regardless of personal finances.